Are you burning fat during your long walks?

 To boost your ability to utilize more fat while walking, you could choose to walk at a light intensity for much longer (if you have the time!) to increase the amount of stored fat you utilize at that time.
 But you lose out on the extra energy expenditure afterward from EPOC.
-And more important, you won't be stimulating your fat-burning hormones to effectively get to that stored body fat.
+And more important, you won't be stimulating your fat-burning hormones to help get to that stored body fat.
 Therefore, if your main goal is to lose excess body fat, simply 'up' the intensity for short periods during your long walks.
 Perhaps include several 20 to 30-second bursts up stairs/hills, or sprint, skip, or walk faster occasionally throughout your long walk.
-The intensity of these short 'bursts' need only be as hard as your fitness level allows: it shouldn't be painful
+The intensity of these short 'bursts' need only be as hard as your fitness level allows: it shouldn't be painful or uncomfortable.

 If the above suggestion doesn’t appeal to you, consider also (in addition to your regular walks) doing a shorter, more intense HIIT workout.
 Do it at least twice a week, perhaps on the days you don't walk.
 As mentioned earlier, the beauty of HIIT is it takes very little time.
 Yet you will still activate the fat burning hormones during your workout and continue utilizing the foods you eat (including fat) afterward, thanks to EPOC.

 Another benefit of regularly doing HIIT or intervals: Research suggests HIIT will train your body to become less efficient at storing fat, and prefer to store mostly carbohydrates or ‘carbs’ instead – because carbs are what your body prefers as a fuel for short bursts of intensity.
 Therefore, if you keep doing HIIT workouts, your body knows to burn up the fat, but hang onto the carbs and store them, to prepare you for your next carb-eating workout.
 So even if you don't lift weights, your muscles (where carbs are 'stored') will look hard and pumped.
 It's why sprinters usually look more muscular than long-distance runners.

 Here's a very basic example of an HIIT workout: